 As with any standard user, you can assign the guest account to different teams to give them permissions to view projects or environments.

-The guest user is designed to be used by multiple people, so it has one additional limitation that other users do not have: the account is completely read-only, despite any roles it might be granted.
+Guest is read-only The guest user is designed to be used by multiple people, so it has one additional limitation that other users do not have: the account is completely read-only, despite any roles it might be granted.

 For example, you could assign the guest user to your Octopus Administrators team, which normally gives the user full access to everything.
 However for the guest account, this will be read-only - they will be able to view all settings, but they won’t be able to change anything.
 They can’t even change their profile settings!
 Any attempt to make any changes will result in the following message:

 Please note, if you do add the guest user to your Octopus Administrators team, they will be able to view all settings and configuration.
 This includes viewing the license key, viewing the private keys for any uploaded certificates and potentially other information you don’t want readable.
 Depending on your use case, you may want to create a custom role instead.

 Octopus Server can be configured to enable or disable guest access via the command line, as follows:

 Automatic guest login